turbotas/AIMultiChat/README.md

 - **Dynamic AI Plugin System**
   AI personalities are "plugins" stored in a `plugins/` folder, each describing a custom prompt or logic.
 The system automatically loads them once at startup.
 - **Flexible Architecture**
-  - Uses Flask for routing and serving HTML templates
+  Uses Flask for routing and serving HTML templates
-  - Socket.IO for real-time communication
+  Socket.IO for real-time communication
-  - SQLAlchemy for database (SQLite by default)
+  SQLAlchemy for database (SQLite by default)
 - **Pruning**
-  - In particular each conversation can be pruned to preserve memory and context window of AI agents and may help keep costs under control.
+  In particular each conversation can be pruned to preserve memory and context window of AI agents and may help keep costs under control.
 - **Security**
-  - Chats can be public or private
+  Chats can be public or private
-  - admins can create, edit and remove chats
+  Admins can create, edit and remove chats

 ## Installation